Learn more about the provincial framework and how our community’s collective effort can prevent and contain the spread of the virus...

 Drinking Fountain Poster Contest

-Help bring awareness to your school’s drinking fountains and hydration stations.
+Help bring awareness to the benefits of your tap water and your school’s drinking fountains.
 We provide the template and your students provide the creative designs that promote the benefits of drinking tap water and using refillable bottles.

 World Water Day Eco-Competition